capitalone/DataProfiler/docs/source/data_readers.rst

 Possible `options`:

-* data_format: user selected format in which to return data can only be of specified types
+* data_format: user selected format in which to return data.
+Currently only supports "text".
 * samples_per_line - chunks by which to read in the specified dataset